I’ve Just Found I Have the APOE4 Gene… What does this mean?

 • disrupt normal neuronal function

-From a functional perspective, the brain may be responding protectively to these microbial threats.
+From a functional perspective, the brain may be responding defensively to these microbial threats.

 4. Dental & Oral Health

-The mouth is not separate from the brain; chronic gum disease and oral infections can contribute to systemic inflammation.
+Is critically important, one not to overlook.
+The mouth is not separate from the brain; chronic gum disease and oral infections contribute to systemic inflammation.

 5. Toxic Load & Environmental Exposure